Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 ```
 sudo nodectl dag -p dag-l0
 ```
-- Retrieve dag wallet information of a Node on the cluster with the DAG wallet address of `DAG0911111111111111111111111111111111111`
+- Retrieve dag wallet information of a node on the cluster with the DAG wallet address of `DAG0911111111111111111111111111111111111`
 - (*fake address for demonstration purposes only*).
 ```
 sudo nodectl dag -w DAG0911111111111111111111111111111111111 -p dag-l0
 ```
-- Retrieve dag wallet information of a Node on the cluster without snapshot details.
+- Retrieve dag wallet information of a node on the cluster without snapshot details.
 ```
 sudo nodectl dag -p dag-l0 -b
 ```
-- Retrieve the Node's dag wallet without [pagination](#what-is-pagination).
+- Retrieve the node's dag wallet without [pagination](#what-is-pagination).
 ```
 sudo nodectl dag -p dag-l0 -np
 ```